Postpartum / Perinatal Depression

 Steven and Adriana understand the severity of postpartum depression.
 It’s a debilitating disorder that took the life of Steven’s wife, Alexis, when their daughter, Adriana, was just a few weeks old.
 Alexis was unable to find the help she needed to treat her postpartum depressioncondition.

-In her memory, Steven started the Alexis Joy D’Achille Foundation to help other women and their families learn the warning signs and expand access to treatment through a partnership with Allegheny Health Network (AHN) and Highmark.
+In her memory, Steven started the Alexis Joy D’Achille Foundation to help other women and their families learn the warning signs and expand access to perinatal treatment through a partnership with Allegheny Health Network (AHN) and Highmark.

 Steven’s work offers hope to struggling women and their families.
 It led Brianne to the resources she needed to overcome her postpartum depression.
 And gave her a second chance to experience the joys of motherhood.
 Now, she feels better than ever.

 How to get immediate help

 Perinatal depression is an urgent issue.
 The term perinatal refers to the time period during and after pregnancy (postpartum).
 And the longer you wait to get help, the harder it can be to feel better.
 If you, or anyone you know, is experiencing symptoms of perinatal / postpartum depression, please call your obstetrician, primary care doctor, or AHN Women’s Behavioral Health at 412-578-4030.

 If you fear you are in immediate danger, call 911 or 1-800-SUICIDE (1-800-784-2443).

 You can also call Resolve Crisis Services at 1-888-7-YOU-CAN (1-888-796-8226).
 Resolve is a 24-hour, 365-day crisis service.
 It's free to all residents of Allegheny County, regardless of your ability to pay.

 Perinatal & postpartum depression services at Allegheny Health Network: why choose us?